slidesoon/loopback-next/docs/site/Validation-REST-layer.md

 }
 ```

-you'll receive a "request body is invalid" error:
+a "request body is invalid" error is expected:

 ```json
 {